 Adam Grant, a Wharton psychologist, is a top voice at LinkedIn.
 He grew his network and engagement solely by being original.
 By voicing his unconventional views, he became a LinkedIn influencer.

 There are many more things you can do to boost your content’s engagement rates.
+You need to create visual content If you are promoting your app. app demo videos can help you most to get more downloads as well users.
 Using imagery, adding videos, and quoting experts are some of them.
-But the three formulae I’ve shared in this post can give you quicker returns.
+But the four formulae I’ve shared in this post can give you quicker returns.

 Do you need more tips and best practices about content writing?
 Leave your requests in the comments below.
 I’ll get back to you.